-Building a science-based value proposition; communicating scientific concepts; understanding critical skills in
+Building a science-based value proposition; communicating scientific concepts; understanding critical skills in technology-intensive startup companies.

 C: General Skills

 Communication, leadership, innovative thinking, entrepreneurial thinking.

 DEMONSTRATION OF THE COHERENCE OF THE SYLLABUS WITH COURSE UNIT AIMS/LEARNING OBJECTIVES of the course, where students learn by doing and each project developed in class is different from the next.